meetuparchive/express-checkout/README.md

         run: echo ⭐ ⭐ ⭐
 ```

+## ⛏️Digging deeper

 > **⚠️ Note:** For private repositories you will want to create a new secret to store a personal access token with `repo` permissions.
 GitHub actions default `GITHUB_TOKEN` secret does not have the permission to clone your private repository

 This action will attempt to checkout a specific commit within a branch that triggered the action.
 To do so it may need to "deepen" the shallow checkout.
-This will by default deepen the checkout to 100 but you can provide a custom `max_depth` to limit the amount of times this actions tries
+This will by default deepen the checkout to **100**.
+However, you can provide a custom `max_depth` to limit the amount of depth this action will dig for your commit.

 ```yaml
 name: CI